ROCm/rocm-install-on-linux/docs/how-to/native-install/package-manager-integration.rst

 ============================================================

 This section discusses the available meta-packages and their packages.
-The following table visualizes the meta-packages and their associated (meta-)packages in a ROCm programming model.
+The following table shows the meta-packages and their associated (meta-)packages in a ROCm programming model.

 .. table::
   :widths: 30 70